geminilabs/site-reviews-v2/readme.txt

 9. A view of the Submit a Site Review widget settings

-10. How the Recent Site Reviews widget looks like using the Twenty Sixteen WordPress theme
+10. How the Recent Site Reviews widget/shortcode looks like using the Twenty Sixteen WordPress theme

-11. How the Submit a Site Review widget looks like using the Twenty Sixteen WordPress theme
+11. How the Submit a Site Review widget/shortcode looks like using the Twenty Sixteen WordPress theme

+12. How the Site Reviews Summary shortcode looks like using the Twenty Sixteen WordPress theme

-12. How the Slack notifications look like
+13. How the Slack notifications look like

-13. Add-Ons are being built to extend the functionality on the Site Reviews plugin
+14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==